Karnataka State Police: Law and Order

 This wing is headed by an officer with the rank of Additional Director General of Police, Law and Order.

+The Law & Order Wing consists of seven police ranges, headed by Inspectors General of Police (IGPs).
+Each range consists two or more police districts, headed by Superintendents of Police (SPs).
+These police districts are the main functional units; responsible for overall policing, including crime prevention, crime detection, and maintenance of law and order in the respective districts.

 State Intelligence Department

 The Intelligence Department is headed by an Additional Director General of Police, assisted by two Deputy Inspector General of Police and five Superintendents of Police at headquarters.
-The five Superintendents of Police in the Intelligence Divisions are in Bangalore, Mysore, Mangalore, Gulbarga, Belagavi, Davanagere and Ballery.
+The five Superintendents of Police in the Intelligence Divisions are in Bangalore, Mysore, Mangalore, Gulbarga, Belagavi, Davanagere and Ballari.

 Crime and Technical Services Wing

 This wing is headed by the Additional Director General of Police, Crime and Technical Services.
 It includes the Fingerprint Bureau, Forensic Scientific Laboratory, Police Computer Wing and State Crime Record Bureau.

 Reserve police

 In the state, the police trace their origins to the former Mysore State Imperial Service.
 They consist of: